 Section C. To maintain an optimal composition of experience between existing and newly selected members, appointment terms (as outlined in Article IV, Section A) and start dates (i.e., Winter, Spring, Summer, Fall) will be assigned accordingly.
-This decision shall be made jointly by the Faculty Advisor and Graduate Honor Council President.
+This decision shall be made jointly by the Faculty Advisor and Graduate Honor Council President or Campus Director.